stevegeek/ai_refactor/lib/ai_refactor/refactors/ruby/write_rbs.md

 end
 ```

-Do not include comments in your RBS code.
+Do not include comments in your RBS code or start the file with 'rbs' or '.rbs'.

 __{{context}}__